 For more information on schedule of immunisations please see the NHS Choices website.

 The practice will contact a parents of children regarding the recommended programme of immunisation and vaccinations for all children up to the age of 18.

-Vaccinations are usually carried out by a Practice Nurse at the Immunisation Clinic on a Thursday morning between 9.30 am and 11.30 am.
+Vaccinations are usually carried out by a Practice Nurse at the Immunisation Clinic on a Friday morning between 9.30 am and 11.30 am.
+These clinics are usually held at our Oxford Road site.
 Babies that are due immunisations will be invited to attend and will be given an appointment time.